KZMP-FM

-KZMP-FM (104.9 MHz) is a commercial FM radio station licensed to Pilot Point, Texas, and serving the Dallas-Fort Worth Metroplex.
-KZMP-FM is owned by Estrella Media and operated by FunAsia under a local marketing agreement (LMA).
+KZMP-FM (104.9 MHz) is a commercial radio station licensed to Pilot Point, Texas, and serving the Dallas-Fort Worth Metroplex.
+KZMP-FM is owned by Veena and Samuel Thakkar, through licensee Perfect Media Group, LLC.
 It airs a South Asian radio format, focusing on Bollywood music.
 The station broadcasts mainly in English, but also has programs in five South Asian languages – Hindi, Punjabi, Bengali, Gujarati and Persian.

 KZMP-FM's studios and offices are located in Dallas, while the transmitter is located west of Collinsville in Cooke County.

 History

 The station opened its studios in Denison, Texas, and began as KALK in 1983, but quickly changed the call sign to KLAK in 1984 as "K-Lake FM 105."
 It aired an adult contemporary format, and was nicknamed for its proximity to Lake Texoma in far North Texas.
 On May 12, 1987, KLAK moved to frequency 97.5 FM in Durant, Oklahoma, wiping out popular rimshot KWTX Waco's DFW signal at 97.5; but on that same day, KMKT was established on 104.9 FM as an oldies station and was branded "Katy Klassics" and later "Katy Oldies".
 Three years later, the station moved to 93.1 FM (now as "Katy Country") in Bells, leaving 104.9 FM dark for six years.
 KLAK, KMKT, and KWTX are still operational to this day, and although KWTX is still not available to Denison over the air, it is available over the Internet.